What every teacher should know

 The diagram below shows the development of phonological awareness in typical children, from the simplest, most rudimentary phonological awareness tasks, to full phonemic awareness.

-*Words (counting words in a sentence) is a language comprehension skill and not a phonological awareness skill.
-This step is included in the continuum for a reason.
-Children with low-language skills and English language learners may struggle with language at this level.
-A weakness at this level will hamper success at phonological awareness skills.
+*Concept of word (counting words in a sentence) is not a phonological awareness skill but it is included in the continuum for a reason.
+Children with low-language skills and English language learners may struggle with language at this level, and it can affect their phonological awareness skills.

 **The onset is the initial consonant or consonant cluster of a one-syllable word, and the rime is the vowel and any consonants that follow it.